 Why Do I need a Bill of Sale?

 Proper documentation of the sale of your motorcycle is essential to proving ownership and producing evidence of set purchase price for tax purposes.
 This proof of ownership will be useful when obtaining registration and transferring the title of the vehicle after it changes hands.
 The form can also support the seller after the sale has been finalized, should the motorcycle be abandoned or operated illegally before transfer.

 Thoroughly Clean the Motorcycle

 Take the extra time to cleanse your bike from top to bottom.
-You can even take the bike apart to ensure a deep clean in hard to reach surfaces under plastics, in and around dials, spokes and wiring components. check chain, engine, wheels, body, and seat for anything that will need to be replaced before photographing and showing the bike.
+You can even take the bike apart to ensure a deep clean in hard to reach surfaces under plastics, in and around dials, spokes and wiring components.
+Check chain, engine, wheels, body, and seat for anything that will need to be replaced before photographing and showing the bike.
 Improve the overall look with some easy fixes such as buffing out scuff marks or replacing footpads.
-You can take years off the appearance by simply polishing the chrome and tires and lubing the chain.
+You can take years off the appearance by merely polishing the chrome and tires and lubing the chain.